chapel-lang/chapel/doc/rst/tools/mason/mason.rst

           2.2.1.toml

-Each versioned manifest file is identical to the manifest file in the top-level directory of the package repository, with one exception, a file path or URL pointing to the repository and revision in which the version is located.
+Each versioned manifest file is identical to the manifest file in the top-level directory of the package repository, with the exception of a file path or URL pointing to the repository and revision in which the version is located.

 Continuing the example from before, the 'registry' ``0.1.0.toml`` would include the additional source field: